streetwriters/notesnook/docs/importing/html-file.md

 order: 800
 route: /importing/how-do-i-import-notes-from-html-files
 ---
-# How do I import notes from html files
+# How do I import notes from html files?

 To import html files to notesnook go to Notesnook Importer on your PC/Laptop.